 There are four basic questions you should ask about cool roofs before you decide if a cool roof is right for you:

 1. What are the project requirements for installing a cool roof?

-From the materials that you can use — such as coatings, membranes, shingles or tiles — to the grade of slope of your roof, there are many types of installation or retrofitting options to consider when it comes to cool roofs.
+From the materials that you can use ‘such as coatings, membranes, shingles, or tiles’ to the grade or the slope of your roof, there are many types of installation or retrofitting options to consider when it comes to cool roofs.
 To determine which options are best for you, consider scheduling a consultation with a cool roof installer in your area.